Local Complete Segal Spaces: Introduction

 \section{Introduction}

-The purpose of this paper are to develop a model structure on bisimplicial presheaves in which the weak equivalences are stalkwise equivalences in the complete Segal model structure on bisimplicial sets, and show that it is Quillen equivalent to the local Joyal model structure on simplicial presheaves of \cite{Nick}.
+The purpose of this paper is to develop a model structure on bi-simplicial presheaves in which the weak equivalences are stalkwise equivalences in the complete Segal model structure on bi-simplicial sets, and show that it is Quillen equivalent to the local Joyal model structure on simplicial presheaves of \cite{Nick}.
 The existence of the local complete Segal model structure was conjectured in \cite[Section 1.3]{Rezk}.
 The technique of Boolean localization is used extensively to develop this model structure (c.f. \cite{local} and \cite{Nick}).

+This is the second in a series of three papers, including \cite{Nick} and \cite{Nick3}, which establish local analogues of three of the main extant models of higher category theory and establish a series of Quillen equivalences connecting them.
+The long-term objectives of this project are to apply these results to Simpson's theory of higher stacks, as discussed in \cite{Simpson-Descent}, and study variants of non-abelian cohomology (c.f. \cite[Section 5]{Nick3} for an initial thrust in this direction).
+As such, we have modelled our approach to local higher category theory on \cite{local}; this book contains numerous applications of local homotopy theory to geometric phenomena.

-In the first section of the paper, we review some properties of the complete Segal model structure, as well as describe a variety of Quillen adjunctions between the complete Segal model structure, Joyal model structure, and standard model structure.
-We refer to \cite{Joyal1} or \cite{Lurie} for facts about the Joyal model structure.
+In Section \ref{notation}, we establish notational and terminology conventions.
+In Section \ref{Segal} of the paper, we review some properties of the complete Segal model structure, as well as describe a variety of Quillen adjunctions between the complete Segal model structure, Joyal model structure, and standard model structure.
+These results are necessary for establishing the main results of the paper.
+We refer to \cite{Lurie} for facts about the Joyal model structure.

-In the second section of the paper, we define the local complete Segal model structure as the Bousfield localization of the Reedy model structure for bisimplicial presheaves along the constant bisimplical presheaf maps $G(n) \subset F(n)$, $F(0) \subset I$.
-Using the technique of fibred sites (c.f. \cite{fibred-sites}), we can identify the Reedy model structure for bisimplicial presheaves with the injective (Jardine) model structure on simplicial presheaves.
+In Section \ref{newmodel}, we define the local complete Segal model structure as the Bousfield localization of the Reedy model structure for bi-simplicial presheaves along the constant bisimplical presheaf maps $G(n) \subset F(n)$, $F(0) \subset I$.
+Using the technique of fibred sites (c.f. \cite{fibred-sites}), we can identify the Reedy model structure for bi-simplicial presheaves with the injective (Jardine) model structure on simplicial presheaves.
 Thus, we can use the localization theory of simplicial presheaves of \cite[Chapter 7]{local} to construct the local complete Segal model structure.
+This approach was chosen because it makes the fibrant objects, as well as descent, easy to describe (c.f. \ref{thm4.7}).

-In the third section of the paper, we establish the main result of this paper: the Quillen equivalence between the local Joyal model structure and the local complete Segal model structure.
+In Section \ref{equiv}, we establish the main result of this paper: the Quillen equivalence between the local Joyal model structure and the local complete Segal model structure.